yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 In this task, you will add a 3rd node to the SQL Always-On deployment in a second region that you can then failover with Azure Site Recovery in the event of a failure in the primary region.

-1. From the lab virtual machine, execute the following PowerShell ISE commands to create a new storage account and generate the tSQL needed to configure managed backup for the AdventureWorks database
+1. From the lab virtual machine, execute the following PowerShell ISE commands to create a new storage account and generate the T-SQL needed to configure managed backup for the AdventureWorks database

     ```
     $storageAcctName = "[unique storage account name]"

-    $resourceGroupName = "contosoCloudShopRG"
+    $resourceGroupName = "CloudShopRG"
     $containerName= "backups"
     $location = "West Central US"
     $storageSkuName = "Standard_LRS"